robcrocombe/monzo-calendar/README.md

 * Add your [Monzo Client ID and Secret](https://developers.monzo.com) to the new `.env` file.
 * Run `yarn start`
 * Visit the site in your favourite browser.

+## To Do
+- Support changing months.
+- Notify user (outside of dev console) when API requests fail.
+- More features.